Blog · Review Essay · Last reviewed June 19, 2026

 Hypernormal Reality

-The book's most portable insight is the condition often described as hypernormalization: a situation in which an official reality is known to be artificial, yet remains the reality through which action is organized.
+The book's most portable insight is the condition often described as hypernormalization: an official reality is known to be artificial, yet remains the reality through which action is organized.
 People do not have to privately believe every slogan for the slogan-world to matter.
 They have to fill out the form, attend the meeting, repeat the phrases, keep the file moving, and learn which parts of the performance are dangerous to interrupt.

 This is not simply hypocrisy.
 Yurchak's late-Soviet subjects often found ways to live meaningful, creative, and socially rich lives inside and around the official system.
 They could participate in state rituals while relocating their real investments elsewhere: in friendships, music, science, unofficial art, repair, irony, practical networks, and ordinary care.